Centering Globalism and Loving Engagement at the BLM at School Curriculum Fair

 DEMANDS: All

-Join Black Lives Matter at School organizer in a worksop that highlights the history, focus areas, and ways to be involved with BLM at school.
-This workshop serves as a great introduction (or refresher) to educators engaging with BLM at School for the first time or looking for a refresh in foundations of BLM at School.
+This workshop reviewed the history, focus areas, and ways to be involved with Black Lives Matter(BLM) at School.
+It served as an introduction (or refresher) to educators engaging with BLM at School for the first time or looking for a refresher in foundations of BLM at School.

-Sam Carwyn is a community-rooted educator and activist with more than two decades of experience in advocacy spaces.
+• Sam Carwyn is a community-rooted educator and activist with more than two decades of experience in advocacy spaces.
 With Black Lives Matter at School, she develops resources, provides tools, and partners with educators and community members to advance racial justice for students.
 In the classroom, she primarily taught in Special Education, yet also holds an endorsement in middle school social studies.
 She holds an MA in Teaching and an MDiv with a concentration in Social Transformation.

 Sam's work has centered on supporting youth and families, advancing reproductive justice, and educating alongside survivors of violence.
-With intentional grace, She helps others examine default thinking, navigate coercive systems, and cultivate self-determination.
+With intentional grace, she helps others examine default thinking, navigate coercive systems, and cultivate self-determination.
 Deeply committed to accessibility and justice, she works to move us toward more equitable schools and communities.

 Echoes of Activism: Crafting a Lesson Plan with Oral History from DC Public Library/DC Humanities